Best Uranium Stocks in Canada

 Market Capitalization – C$1.229 billion

-Energy Fuels is a Canadian miner and producer of uranium and vanadium; the company also expands into rare earth metals, which have great scope and use in electric motors, turbines, etc. The company mainly operates in the US and is the largest Uranium producer there, with an annual capacity of 11.5 million pounds.
+Energy Fuels is a Canadian miner and producer of uranium and vanadium; the company also expands into rare earth metals, which have great scope and use in electric motors, turbines, etc. The company mainly operates in the US and is the largest Uranium producer there, with an annual capacity of 11.5 million pounds, making it one of the Canadian Rare Earth Metals Stocks.
 Energy Fuel’s core asset is the White Mesa Mill in the US, an integrated mining and processing facility with over 8 million pounds a year of capacity.
 In addition, the company owns the rights to another nine under-development projects.

 Energy Fuels has returned 266% for investors over the past 12 months.
 Due to the poor condition of the Uranium market, the company was forced to turn down production to an absolute minimum during the earlier part of the decade and is now planning to ramp up production.
 No meaningful operating financials are available at the moment.